-Here are some simple tips to get those seeds started indoors:
+Try simple tips to get those seeds started indoors:

+- Starting your seeds.
 Nearly all of the packets available will tell you the time it will take for the seeds to sprout and germinate.
 The packets will also say when is the optimal time to put the plant outdoors.
 Pay attention to what it says for your area and start your seeds accordingly.
 I don’t think you’ll want to have sprouts and no place to put them.

+- Mark the seeds.
 We all think that we will remember what we planted where, but let’s be serious all the seeds look nearly identical and so do the sprouts.
 That’s why you’ll want to mark them.
 You can use a popsicle stick of some tape to do so.

 Avoid these common seed starting mistakes:

 Michelle Moore, the owner of The Greenhouse Catalog, offered up these easy tips to avoid the most common seed starting mistakes:

 - Over or under watering planting media and young seedlings.
 Using a media like coconut pith or coir is a wonderful way to control the moisture content-especially if you water from the bottom.
 The coir wicks water as needed so seeds don’t get soggy.
 Don’t forget to add diluted fertilizer within 72 hours after the first leaves appear.